GlobalWebIndex/challenge-elm/README.md

 The goal is to test your ability to come up with a solution for a real world problem which will be part of your day to day responsibility.
 Obviously the first thing what we will look at is a degree to what your implementation satisfies original requirements.
-Also we want to see your ability to come up with a robust solution and will look on over all code quality.
+Also we want to see your ability to come up with a robust solution and will look at the overall code quality.

 ## Contacts

 In case you want to apply for a position in our team, please contact `thunt@globalwebindex.com`.
-If you have any questions about implementation itself, you can send me mail to `mjaniczek@globalwebindex.com` or open issue/PR in this repository so we can discuss any part together.
+If you have any questions about the implementation itself, you can send an e-mail to `mjaniczek@globalwebindex.com` or open issue/PR in this repository so we can discuss any part together.

 ## License